Organisation, management and control model of

 CODE OF ETHICS AND CONDUCT OF

-This Code of Ethics has been developed to ensure that the fundamental ethical values of Brambati SpA (hereinafter the Company) are clearly defined and constitute the basic element of the corporate culture, as well as the standard of conduct of all its Collaborators in conducting business and in performing their activities.
+This Code of Ethics has been formulated to ensure that the fundamental ethical values of Brambati S.p.A. (hereinafter the Company) are clearly defined and constitute the basic element of the corporate culture, as well as the standard of conduct of all its Collaborators in conducting business and in performing their activities.

 The same has been prepared in the name and on behalf and in any case in the interest of the Company and of all its direct and indirect personnel.

-The corporate bodies, employees, suppliers, customers, collaborators and partners of the Company are made aware of the provisions of the Code of Ethics so that they observe and are constantly guided in their conduct, in whatever context they are called to work with the Company.
+The corporate bodies, employees, suppliers, customers, collaborators and partners of the Company are made aware of the provisions of the Code of Ethics so that they comply with them and are constantly guided in their conduct, in whatever context they are called to work with the Company.

 Behaviours that do not comply with the Code of Ethics are prosecuted and punished.

 The Company, in addition to compliance with the laws and regulations in force in carrying out its activities, intends to observe high ethical standards in the daily conduct of its work: these standards and their guiding principles are gathered in this Code of Ethics (hereinafter, code).